 However, benzodiazepines are still prescribed for the long-term treatment of anxiety disorders.

-Although specific antidepressants and psychological therapies are recommended as first-line treatment options with the anticonvulsant drug pregabalin indicated as second or third-line treatment and suitable for long-term use.
+Although specific antidepressants and psychological therapies are recommended as first-line treatment options, the anticonvulsant drug pregabalin is indicated as second or third-line treatment and is suitable for long-term use.

 The National Institute for Health and Clinical Excellence stated that long-term use of benzodiazepines for panic disorder with or without agoraphobia is an unlicensed indication, has no long-term efficacy, and is therefore not recommended in clinical guidelines.

 Psychological therapies such as cognitive behavioral therapy are recommended as first-line therapy for panic disorder.
 The use of benzodiazepines has been found to interfere with the therapeutic benefits of these therapies.

 Benzodiazepines are generally administered orally; however, very occasionally, lorazepam or diazepam may be given intravenously to treat panic attacks.

 According to the National Institute of Health and Clinical Excellence, benzodiazepines can treat generalized anxiety disorder, if necessary, immediately.